• Home

 Instructions

 • In a bowl, toss the beef with 1/2 teaspoon kosher salt and a pinch of black pepper.
 Set aside.
-Heat the vegetable oil in an Instant Pot or electric pressure cooker on the Sauté setting until shimmering.
+Heat the oil in an Instant Pot or electric pressure cooker on the Sauté setting until shimmering.
 Once pre-heated, add the beef and let sear undisturbed until browned on the bottom, for about 5 to 7 minutes.
 Continue to toss and brown the beef and then use tongs to transfer the beef to a large plate.
 (If your beef is too crowded, you can brown in two batches if desired.)

 • Add the tomato paste and the fresh or dried thyme to the onions and cook until the tomato paste is darkened in color, about 1 minute.
-Add in the carrots, potatoes, seared beef, and any accumulated juices from the beef.
+Add in the carrots, potatoes, seared, cooked beef, and any accumulated juices from the beef.
 Pour in the beef stock and 2 tablespoons Worcestershire sauce and stir to combine.

 • Place the lid on, close to lock and ensure that the valve is set to seal.
 Set to pressure cook on high pressure for 25 minutes.

 • Ladle into bowls, serve and enjoy!
-We love this beef stew with bread, rice, or even homemade focaccia bread!
+We love this beef stew with crusty bread, rice, or even homemade focaccia bread!

 Notes